Case Study

 “We had to decide quickly how we were going to try to get testing back up again, how we were going to triage materials, and how we were going to isolate patients,” he said.
 “Once you have a plan and everyone is on board, then you can start to get patients back into your facilities.
 In terms of patient trepidation, there wasn’t as much as we would have thought.”

-Now, with vaccines readily available and COVID-19 cases declining within their region, both doctors welcomed the opportunity to look into the future of AP, a future that’s progressively becoming molecular-based.
+Both doctors also welcomed the opportunity to look into the future of anatomic pathology, a future that’s progressively becoming molecular-based.

 Dr. Hitchcock also mentioned the FDA response to COVID-19, with the agency greenlighting emergency use authorization for providing pathology services remotely, as something to keep an eye on.